kubernetes-sigs/bom/README.md

-      --name string                   name for the document, in contrast to URLs, intended for humans -n, --namespace string              an URI that serves as namespace for the SPDX doc --no-gitignore                  don't use exclusions from .gitignore files --no-transient                  don't resolve dependencies beyond those a codebase requires in its go.mod --offline                       don't reach the network: dependency data is read from local files only -o, --output string                 path to the file where the document will be written (defaults to STDOUT)
+      --name string                   name for the document, in contrast to URLs, intended for humans -n, --namespace string              an URI that serves as namespace for the SPDX doc --no-gitignore                  don't use exclusions from .gitignore files --no-gomod                      don't extract the dependencies of the codebases found in directories and archives --no-transient                  don't resolve dependencies beyond those a codebase requires in its go.mod --offline                       don't reach the network: dependency data is read from local files only -o, --output string                 path to the file where the document will be written (defaults to STDOUT)